Blockport (BPT) Reaches Market Cap of $2.23 Million

-Blockport (CURRENCY:BPT) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM E.T. on January 26th.
+Blockport (CURRENCY:BPT) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM E.T. on January 29th.
+During the last seven days, Blockport has traded flat against the U.S. dollar.
 Blockport has a market cap of $2.23 million and approximately $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.
 One Blockport coin can currently be bought for approximately $0.0386 or 0.00000368 BTC on major cryptocurrency exchanges.
-During the last seven days, Blockport has traded flat against the U.S. dollar.

 Here’s how other cryptocurrencies have performed during the last 24 hours: